objectionary/eo-threads/README.md

         QQ.dt.millisecond.mul 100
       if.
         i.gt 10
-        t.terminate
+        t.stop
         TRUE
 ```

 The object `thread` has attributes:

+  * `start` starts the thread or does nothing if it's already running
-  * `is-running` is TRUE if the thread is still working
+  * `is-running` is TRUE if it is still working
-  * `terminate` immediately terminates it
+  * `stop` immediately terminates it

 Dataization of the `thread` object means waiting for its finish.
 If the thread is terminated, dataization returns `error`.

-A thread starts on the first attempt to take `@` from it.

 ## How to Contribute